punwai/lhblog-theme/README.md

 ### Menus
 The Menus of the navbar is specified in the config file of the site.
 To add menus to the navbar, specify the menus under [[menu.main]] in the config file.
 If the menu does not have any children, specify content in the following format.
+The urls MUST BE ABSOLUTE.
 ```
 [[menu.main]]
     name = "Home"
-    url  = "../"
+    url  = "librehealth.io"
     weight = 1
 ```
 If the section does have children, specify the content in this format.
 ```
 [[menu.main]]
     name = "Projects"